 that team and approach!

 Ms. Adams is a Middle and High School Mentor at MIPS.
-She works from the Ortonville Learning Lab.
 She attended Central Michigan University and graduated with her Bachelor of Science in Psychology with a minor in Family Studies in 2017.
 Elizabeth joined the MIPS family in November of 2018 and is excited about the growth she’s experienced since entering the education field.
 Ms. Adams is known for her warm, enthusiastic, and passionate care for students.

 Elizabeth (Liz) enjoys reading, painting, and cooking in her spare time.
 She has an energetic Boxer-Terrier mix at home who loves to bury herself in blankets.
 She’s a Broadway musical enthusiast and would love to see Hamilton performed live someday.
 Liz likes to spend most of her time with friends and family.